 Non-alcoholic drinks may be consumed in covered containers in the Law Library.
 A covered container is any container that has a watertight lid and is resistant to spills.

 Law Library staff are the sole arbiters of permissible beverages.

 Food may not be consumed in the Westminster Law Library.
 No food or beverage is permitted in the Hughes Rare Book Room.

 Anyone consuming food or prohibited drinks in the Law Library will be reminded of the food and drink policy and asked to relocate outside of the Law Library.

 Flagrant and continued violations may result in sanctions or revoked library privileges.

 Acceptable Use and Law Library Behavior

-Law Library users who refuse to comply with the Food & Drink Policy are considered in violation of the Law Library’s Appropriate Use Policy (Karina will link to this).
+Law Library users who refuse to comply with the Food & Drink Policy are considered in violation of the Law Library’s Appropriate Use Policy.

 Internet Use Policy